- Other Memberships:

 Prior to joining the Bar, Andrew studied at University College Dublin, where he was Swift MacNeill Scholar, the oldest prize of the UCD School of Law, awarded to the student of the Honorable Society of King’s Inns who attained the highest marks out of all UCD Law degrees.

 He is Lecturer in Jurisprudence at the Honorable Society of King’s Inns.
-He is also a HPAL Assistant Lecturer in Law at Technological University Dublin, where he was previously Programme Chair of Law and Languages.
-He is Editor of the Irish Current Law Monthly Digest (ICLMD), and House Editor of the Irish Planning and Environmental Law Journal (IPELJ).
+He was previously Programme Chair of Law and Languages at Technological University Dublin.
+He is Editor of the Irish Current Law Monthly Digest (ICLMD), and Editor of the Medico-Legal Journal of Ireland (MLJI).

 In 2021, Andrew was Programme Chair of Law and Languages at TU Dublin, and was lecturer and examiner for the Family Law, Contract Law and Core Legal Skills modules on the BA (Ord) in Law, LLB, LLB (Part time), LLB Law with a Language, BSc Business and Law, PG Dip, and MA in Law (Professional).